vorburger/minecraft-storeys-maker-server/README.md

 # minecraft-storeys-maker-server

-Container image of [minecraft-storeys-maker](https://github.com/vorburger/minecraft-storeys-maker) mod plugin deployed into to a [Minecraft-server](https://github.com/vorburger/s2i-minecraft-server/).
+Container image of [minecraft-storeys-maker](https://github.com/vorburger/minecraft-storeys-maker) mod plugin deployed into to a [Minecraft-server](https://github.com/vorburger/s2i-minecraft-server).

-This is an UGLY HACK with a BINARY JAR which I'm hoping to remove when I can finally get minecraft-storeys-maker fully S2I enabled.
+This project is an UGLY HACK with a BINARY JAR which I'm hoping to eventually entirely remove when I can finally get minecraft-storeys-maker fully S2I enabled.
 Here's what's currently preventing that: